jensmeder/FSKModem/README.md

 iOS-FSK-Modem
 =============

 The iOS FSK Modem framework allows sending and receiving data from any iOS devices via the head phone jack.
-It uses frequency shift keying to modulate a sine curve carrier signal.
+It uses frequency shift keying (FSK) to modulate a sine curve carrier signal to transmit bits.
+On top of that it uses a serial protocol to transmit single bytes and a simple packet protocol to cluster bytes.

 ## Project setup